cooscoos/Hoive/README.md

 ### Tidy up

-* pmoore should be robust to lots of user input nonsense and enter hitting
 * tidy up a lot -- pmoore, board and specials and their interactions need to be refactored

 ### Other animals